Introduction

 5. Choose Between Pay-as-You-Go and Enterprise Agreements

-Explore the options of pay-as-you-go and enterprise agreements for cost optimization.
+Explore the options of pay-as-you-go and enterprise agreements for Azure cost optimization.
 Enterprise agreements offer discounts and benefits for committed spending, while pay-as-you-go can also provide savings through upfront payments.

 6. Efficient Use of Burstable VMs